engtuncay/engtuncay.github.io/vue/js-vue-3-component-1.md

 Props are super important and we use props for something which is also called *parent child communication*.
 We use props to communicate from the parent to the child.
 Parent comp. communicates with child comp.
 So to pass data from the parent to the child component

-Props typically should not be mutated.
+Props typically should not be mutated (changed).
 And what do I mean by that?

-Vue uses a concept which is called unidirectional data flow.
+Vue uses a concept which is called *unidirectional data flow*.
 Data passed from app to friend contact should only be changed in app, not in friend contact.
 We just pass data down to friend contact.
-And once the data is passed down, friend contact cannot change the data we manage an app view, So if we change data inside of friend contact like here, when I tried to change isFavorite, this is not allowed by Vue, because we violate this pattern of having a unidirectional data flow.
+And once the data is passed down, friend contact cannot change the data we manage an app view, So if we change data inside of friend contact like here, when I tried to change isFavorite, *this is not allowed by Vue*, because we violate this pattern of having a unidirectional data flow.

 Now, if we want to change this, there are two ways of doing that.